bchainhub/foxar-docs/versioned_docs/version-1/reference/cli/probe/interface.md

 # probe interface

-Generate a Solidity interface from a given ABI.
+Generate a Ylem interface from a given ABI.

 ```bash
 $ probe interface --help